milanwiedemann/suddengains/README.md

 ### 1\.
 Functions to identify sudden gains

-To identify sudden gains/losses you can use the `identify_sg` and `identify_sl` functions.
+To identify sudden gains/losses you can use the **`identify_sg()`** and **`identify_sl()`** functions.
 These functions return a data frame with new variables indicating for each between-session interval whether a sudden gain/loss was identified.
 For example the variable `sg_2to3` holds information whether a sudden gains occurred from session two to three, with two being the pregain and three being the postgain session.
+Further functions to help with identifying sudden gains are listed above.

 ``` r
 identify_sg(data = sgdata,